| | | | | |

 Accessories & Ecosystem

 Where does Fanatec’s real advantage sit?
 Ecosystem integration.
 Everything connects through the wheelbase, everything is configured through one app, and profile management carries across games and hardware swaps.
 As Boosted Media put it – the ownership experience is about everything just working together.
+The wider Corsair group context (Elgato, Stream Deck, the rest of the kit) is something I’ve covered in the Corsair sim racing buyer’s guide if you want the full picture of where this is heading.

 Compare by Investment Level